 All research reviewed by HiREB requires a Local Principal Investigator (LPI).
-The LPI must be a staff member of either St. Joseph’s Healthcare Hamilton, Hamilton Health Sciences or McMaster University.
-The LPI cannot be a student.
+The LPI must be a staff member of, or have affiliation with, either St. Joseph’s Healthcare Hamilton, Hamilton Health Sciences or McMaster University.

 Ethics review for multi-center research presents many challenges to researchers and REBs.
 In order to minimize the duplication of effort and the time delays associated with concurrent or serial ethics review, the following centers agree to participate in a coordinated ethics review process…

 The research question and methodology must be presented in sufficient detail to permit evaluation of the scientific merit of the project.

 For help in determining if your study is QA or research.